cIAmAShape/NGPTesting/intro-to-bash/README.md

 | a=$((a /= b)) | Divide by constant|
 | a=$((a %= b) | Modulo by constant|

 Of course, this is not the only way to do integer arithmetic in bash.
 Using the `let` or `expr` commands is valid depending on their context.
-But I am focusing on this form because it is generally the preffered and most efficent method in most use-cases.
+But I am focusing on this form because it is generally the preferred and most efficient method in most use-cases.
 You are free to use whatever your project might call for.

 ### `bc` command

 For handling actual floating-point numbers and more complicated math, you can use the `bc` library.
-It is important to note that `bc` (or basic calculator, as it is called) is **not** a built-in part of the bash shell; rather, it is a seperate command-line utility written in C (as all good things are) that comes pre-packaged in most, *but not all*, linux distributions.
+It is important to note that `bc` (or basic calculator, as it is called) is **not** a built-in part of the bash shell; rather, it is a separate command-line utility written in C (as all good things are) that comes pre-packaged in most, *but not all*, Linux distributions.
 Depending on what version of Linux/macOS version you are running, you might have to install it manually to use it. **This is because native bash has *no* handling of floating-points.**

 Because it is not a built-in package, you actually have to *pipe* your mathematical equation to the `bc` operator.
 ```